 The directors and secretary of the Company held no direct interest in the called-up share capital of the Company at any point during the financial period.
+The directors' and secretary held no interests in other group companies.

-Furthermore, the interests of the directors and secretary and their families who held office at 31 December 2016 in the share capital of RSA Insurance Group plc are less than 1% in nominal value of the issued voting share capital of that entity and so in line with section 329 of the Companies Act, 2014, have not been disclosed.
+Furthermore, the interests of the directors and secretary and their families who held office at 31 December 2017 in the share capital of RSA Insurance Group plc are less than 1% in nominal value of the issued voting share capital of that entity and so in line with section 329 of the Companies Act, 2014, have not been disclosed.